Stefan142/asr-portfolio-tracker/README.md

 | TLT    | iShares 20+ Year Treasury Bond ETF | Other                  | Fixed Income| 10       | 50.0           | 500               | 905.95        |
 ```

--  Weights table: See example usage blow.
-Here we see that the sector Information Technology takes up 0.664 or 66.4\% of the total portfolio, we calculate the relative weights w.r.t. to the Information Technology allocation.
+-  Weights table: See example usage below.
+Here we see that the Information Technology sector takes up 0.664 or 66.4\% of the total portfolio, thereafter the relative weights w.r.t. to the Information Technology allocation are calculated and displayed.
 For other options please provide other inputs to **By Asset Class** and/or **By Sector**.

 **Example session:**